scrutmydocs/scrutmydocs/README.markdown

 ### FSRiver Object

-A index object looks like:
+A fsriver object looks like:

 ```javascript
 {